Skip to main content

 Forward thinking practitioners and workplaces utilise innovative ways of designing and applying solutions through human centred strategy, policy, plans and initiatives.
 This course will equip you with the skills and confidence to turn good ideas into sustainable and improved outcomes with users/customers at the heart of your thinking and implementation.

-You will acquire foundational design thinking skills from expert practitioners, which will allow you to introduce new ways of working across your teams and organisations, generate more creative and relevant solutions and make better strategic decisions.
+You will acquire foundational design thinking skills from expert practitioners which will allow you to introduce new ways of working across your teams and organisations, generate more creative and relevant solutions and make better strategic decisions.
 You will be able to apply design thinking methodology to real world challenges and gain an invaluable understanding of delivering better outcomes and/or services in co-creation with your communities, customers and stakeholders.

 Course structure

 In this course, you will be introduced to ideas to inspire new ways of human-centred working and tools to kick-start innovative improvement solutions.
-Each session will include:

 • An introduction to key elements of the 5-stage design thinking process